shahzeb109/web-class/README.md

 # web-class
-This is a web-lacture for git &amp; github
+This is a web-lacture for git &amp; github.